Things You Should Know About Design Blogging in 2019

 Blogging and social media should work in tandem.
 After all, you need a place to share your blog posts and try to get them seen by potential clients, especially if you don’t have a large mailing list.

 If time is your limiting factor, Socialite Vault is great service for getting easy and relevant social media posts.

 We’ll also be launching customizable blog post templates early this year, which will make blogging far more feasible for small businesses.
 (Join our mailing list below to be the first to hear!)

 2. How IS Video PlayING a NEW Role in Blogging?

 Video is making a bigger and bigger splash in online marketing.
 I don’t deny it’s effective, but it’s also more difficult to skim a video for content… and it’s impossible (for now) for Google to scoop SEO terms out of it.

 You don’t have to pick one over the other.
-Whether you’re launching a YouTube channel (go you!) or jumping on Facebook Live, you can repurpose this content into a blog post.
+Whether you’re launching a YouTube channel (go you!) or recording videos for Facebook, you can repurpose this content into a blog post.